wacl-york/SO2-and-NOx-emissions-from-European-shipping/README.md

 1. Scripts 0_1 and 0_2 download and merge [Facility for Airborne Atmospheric Measurement](https://www.faam.ac.uk/) data from the [Centre for Environmental Data Analysis](https://www.ceda.ac.uk/) using the [faamr](https://github.com/wacl-york/faamr) package.

 2. 1_0 to 3_0 perform the sulphur fuel content calculations using [ACRUSIE-peakid](https://github.com/wacl-york/acruise-peakid)
+    2.1 3_1 Assesses the NO interference on the SO2 instrument

 3. 4_0 to 5_4 combine the aircraft data with the Wolfson Atmospheric Chemistry Laboratories Air Sampling Platform (WASP) and produce the plots